hongtaoh/hongtaoh.github.io/content/en/blog/2021-09-18-phd-advise-collection.md

 <!-- 看完 2021 年的了，该 2020 年的了 -->

 - [My summary]((/en/2021/09/13/suman-advice/)) of Professor Suman Banerjee's advice for new CS graduate students

-- My blog post of [What I Have Learned from Professor YY](/en/2020/09/05/yy/)

 - [*Done is better than perfect: overcoming PhD perfectionism*](http://blogs.nature.com/naturejobs/2018/07/09/done-is-better-than-perfect-overcoming-phd-perfectionism/) by Ivancevic, A. (2018), [my summary](/en/apad/#2021-09-28)